-Cost was the No. 1 concern, especially among recent retirees and seasonal residents.
+Cost was the No. 1 concern.
 The community septic cost each Cedar Beach property owner about \$13,300 (assessed over 20 years) for a low-interest Small Communities Wastewater Construction loan, plus an annual \$475 maintenance fee.

 Grants covered 72 percent of the cluster mound, grinder pumps and collection system costs.
 They included a \$749,700 Point Source Implementation Grant and a \$245,800 Small Communities Wastewater Construction Grant.